-Before the couple begins with our classes they must arrange a get-to-know-you meeting with our pastor, Fr.
-Richard Jasiak.
+Before the couple begins with our classes they must arrange a get-to-know-you meeting with our pastoral assistant, Martin Kondzielewski.
 He can be reached via email@example.com

 Preparation for parents, including discussion of the signs, symbols and meaning of baptism, is required prior to the celebration of the Sacrament.

-We offer baptism classes three times a year at Holy Cross.
+Baptism classes are offered as required.
 The dates you will receive from Father at your initial meeting.
-Choose what works best for you, then, print the registration form fill it in and return the registration with the fee of $30.00 to the office as soon as you can.
+To print registartion form, print the registration form fill it in and return the registration with the fee of $30.00 to the office as soon as you can.
 If you like you can email the pastoral assistant and request the Word version.
 This document can be typed up , saved under another name in Word or saved as a PDF and sent back to the PA.